 Locate The Water Main

 Knowing where your water main is will enable you to block off water access rapidly in case of a burst pipe.
 If you are gone for a while, it can also be a good idea to turn off the water supply to your building.
 Doing this can eliminate the chance of frozen or burst pipes.
-Reach out to your local plumbing company in Red Deer.
+Reach out to your local plumbing company in Red Deer, Lacombe, Sylvan Lake, and surrounding areas.
 When you contact our team, we’ll be able to tell you where the water main is.

 Examine Your Water Heater